kevinsullivan/physvm_develop/paper/NOTES.md

 float64 z

 Can I write a 20 line ROS program in which a translation transformation is applied to a vector

+--
+Unable to check multiple compilation units or external config files of various types --